rnnall/HuginPTOfromGEtoStellarium/README.md

-# HuginPTOfromGEtoStellarium
-Hugin Project File from GE to Stellarium Landscape
+# Hugin Poject file from GE KML to Stellarium Landscape

 Inspired by the following video [Using Google Earth terrain in Stellarium](https://www.youtube.com/watch?v=5TrRE5wUeAk).
 Is there an easir way to do this. *Goal* write a script preferirble in `Python`.